 Center on Halsted welcomes, affirms and celebrates diversity in all its forms.
 Every member of staff and patron is bound by a Code of Conduct to respect and honor the dignity of every person in the Center.
 We require adherence to those principles from Center patrons and visitors alike.
 Please take a moment to review our Code of Conduct and Operations Plan by clicking on the following links.

-Click here to view our Code of Conduct.
+Click here to view our In-Center Commitments.